 Me, Myself, and IKEA: What Our Love For Swedish Furniture Says About Narcissism

-It's normal to feel drawn to people you share something with — whether that's a name, or a birthday, or a shared profession or background.
+It's normal to feel drawn to people you share something with — whether that's a name, a birthday, or a shared profession.

 But Brett Pelham finds this preference for things and people associated with us goes far beyond what we might expect.
 He calls this phenomenon Implicit Egotism.